by Amber Currie RDH

 - Tooth loss and gum disease increase the risk of Alzheimers disease

-Signs and symptoms of oral infections include: swollen and bleeding gums, pain, swelling, sensitivity, chronic bad taste, and chronic bad breath.
+The dentist south edmonton mentioned that the signs and symptoms of oral infections include: swollen and bleeding gums, pain, swelling, sensitivity, chronic bad taste, and chronic bad breath.
 Unfortunately, you can have periodontal disease asymptomatically.
 The good news is that oral infections are not only preventable, but most infections can be treated under proper care.

 4 Steps to a Healthy Mouth

 - Visit your dental office regularly.
 Regular oral exams and dental hygiene treatment are necessary in detecting and preventing oral health problems.
+If you need help from a periodontist, see Cutting Edge Periodontist homepage to get in touch with one.

 - Keep your mouth clean.
 Brush twice each day, and clean between your teeth once per day using floss, an interdental brush or a water flosser.